yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

 ## Root configuration keys

-There are three root configuration keys in the configuration file 1) Sugar, 2) EmailTracking and 2) GoogleApps.
+The configuration file has three root configuration keys:
+1) Sugar
+2) Email Tracking
+3) Google Apps

 ### Sugar configuration key

-The following section explain several configuration keys under root `Sugar` configuration key.
+The following section explains many configuration keys available under the root `Sugar` configuration key.

 #### LoginInfo

-Change current user login info.
-For example, the following configuration changes default currency of the login user.
+By using simple configuration, you can change the current user login info.; for example, the below configuration will change the default currency of the login user.

     {
       "Sugar": {